A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Lipids are a diverse group of organic compounds that are essential for life.
+Lipids are a diverse group of organic compounds essential for life.
 They are found in all cells and serve a variety of functions, including energy storage, membrane formation, and signaling.
 The study of lipids and membranes is known as lipidomics.

 Basic Concepts